herulume/herulume/README.md

 ### About me
 - :heart: Formal methods, functional programming, math, Doctor Who
-- 🔭 I’m currently working on my master's thesis: Effectful component-based programming: the case of time
+- 🔭 I’m currently working as a SRE and finishing my master's thesis: Effectful component-based programming: the case of time
-- 🌱 I’m currently learning Go, category theory, and effect systems
+- 🌱 I’m currently learning Go, anything SRE related, Agda, category theory, and effect systems
-- 💬 Ask me about Haskell, Alloy, functional programming, anything random
+- 💬 Ask me about anything really, no promises my answer will be useful

 ### Connect with me: